 For those of us who suffered through bad grades, whose confidence has been shaken by destructive feedback, and who have learned to believe that our fate is predetermined, there is good news: a growth mindset can be acquired.
 Here are some tips on where to start:

 Great results are hard to achieve and take a lot of effort

 They are not handed down for free.
-This might seem obvious, but many of us simply look at the achievement of others without understanding the focus and dedication that provided the basis for success.
+This might seem obvious, but many of us simply look at the achievements of others without understanding the focus and dedication that provided the basis for success.
 Looking at just the result blurs our vision.
 Instead, ask what the person did to reach her goal.
 Investigate how long she needed, how hard she worked, and how many times she failed.
-Try to take that as inspiration for achieving your own goals.
+Try to take that as an inspiration for achieving your own goals.

 Adopt the role of a lifelong learner

 This requires us to not shy away from asking simple questions (they are actually the best).
 Being curious, trying to find the root of a problem, and looking for new ways to tackle an issue — are all elements of a great learning path.

 Don’t label an unsatisfactory grade or feedback as a failure.
 Instead, understand that you haven’t mastered it “yet”.
 It is important to cut yourself some slack.
 Your learning style might be different, you might have to look at the issue from several different angles before you come to terms with it.
 Or you might not have given it your best.
 Believe in your ability to make it right.
 See it as a chance to improve your skills and a challenge that requires your full dedication.

 You learn because you want to grow, not for the approval of others

 See the value of learning itself and how it provides you with a new perspective.
 Celebrate your progress, every step of the way.
 Focus on finding a topic that excites you and appeals to your passions.